Cadry's Kitchen

 Instructions

-• Move the hummus to a serving bowl.
-Drizzle with a teaspoon of oil from sun-dried tomato jar and a pinch of red pepper flakes (optional).
+• Transfer the hummus to a serving bowl, and drizzle with the remaining teaspoon of oil from sun-dried tomato jar.

-• Top the hummus with 1/4 cup (total) of your preferred toppings.
-Serve with toasted pizza crust wedges or pita chips, and bell pepper wedges.
+• Serve hummus with toasted pizza crust wedges, pita chips, or bell pepper wedges.

 Notes

-**I like to use Trader Joe's pizza crust for serving.
+**Trader Joe’s pizza crust is a good choice for this recipe.
 You can find it near the baguettes & ciabatta loaves.
 Cut it into triangles.
 Then toast it in a grill pan for a few minutes on each side until brown.
+It’s also terrific with homemade pita chips or warmed focaccia.

 To make this dip gluten-free, serve with bell pepper wedges instead of pizza crust or pita bread.
 Don't top it with seitan pepperoni.
 Instead, top it with any of your favorite vegetables.
 (I recommend grilled artichoke hearts from a jar & slices of olives.)